gaboesquivel/about-lift/readme.md

 ## Deployment Plan

 The first phase we will be focused on building up the community, open source tools, education and awareness.
-We will collective design and implement the DAC Token, smart contracts and the systems required to run the DAC.
+We will collectively design and implement the DAC Token, smart contracts and the systems required to run the DAC.

 ## Collaborative Partners